h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 Hmm, I haven't made my mind up whether I saved time and/or energy until I reached a self-set finish line.
 Was it more fun?
 Hard to tell, too.
 I'll continue to work on different techniques and keep you h4sci blog readers posted.

-[^1]: Mac OS, you could also use [orbstack](https://orbstack.dev) or [colima](https://abiosoft.github.com/colima) to run docker if you need an alternative due to licensing or other reasons.
+[^1]: Mac OS, we could also use [orbstack](https://orbstack.dev) or [colima](https://abiosoft.github.com/colima) to run docker if we need an alternative due to licensing or other reasons.